publications

 2024

-- Estimating the Replicability of Psychology Experiments after an Initial Failure to ReplicateVeronica Boyce, Ben Prystawski, Adani Bennett Abutto, and 17 more authorsMay 2024
+- Estimating the Replicability of Psychology Experiments After an Initial Failure to ReplicateVeronica Boyce, Ben Prystawski, Adani B. Abutto, and 17 more authorsCollabra: Psychology, Nov 2024

 2021